openshift/openshift-origin-design/designs/administrator/4.6/Pipelines/index.md

 ![Pipeline resources](img/3-pipeline-resources.jpg)

 ## Condition
 If the user selects all-projects from the project selector, the Namespace column appears.
 The main action the user can take on the Condition tab is creating a Condition from the Pipelines page.
-The Pipelines Resources page contains the Name and Created columns
+The Conditions page contains the Name and Created columns

 ![Condition](img/4-Condition.jpg)